-An anguished Warren Clare, Whitlock's father and the former husband of the deceased, told reporters outside court that, despite Brian's mental illness diagnosis, previous jail time and clear warning signs, the system failed the family in the time leading up to Barbara's death.
+An anguished Warren Clare, Whitlock's step-father told reporters outside court that, despite Brian's mental illness diagnosis, previous jail time and clear warning signs, the system failed the family in the time leading up to Barbara's death.

 "Any subsequent accountability and monitoring through the parole office and forensic doctors — who were responsible for Brian's welfare — fell through the cracks," Clare said.

 "And it was left up to his mother to fight for her son.
 It was a fight she ultimately lost."

 Whitlock was taken into custody in the early morning hours of November 9, 2014 following an eight-hour long police standoff.

 The court heard that during the standoff, Whitlock told a police officer, "I killed that witch," but he later denied it, offering several explanations for why he said it.

 Police said they received a 911 call the night before — after a relative discovered Barbara Whitlock's body in her home on West 23rd Avenue.

 Whitlock was arrested after coming out of the house, but police had to fire a round from an Arwen gun, which fires a plastic projectile, because he was not compliant.